fosskers/transducers.fnl/doc/transducers.md

 (filter-map f)
 ```

-Apply a function F to the elements of the transduction, but only keep results
+Apply a function `f` to the elements of the transduction, but only keep results
 that are non-nil.

 ## `map`